jawanggit/jawanggit/README.md

 * Completing [Azures Data Science Cloud Skills Challenge](https://docs.microsoft.com/en-us/learn/challenges?id=3F886A40-54D6-42DA-BDD5-BA0B210A04B9?OCID=AID3027817).

-* Refining a Machine Learning model to predict the daily high and low price for stocks using Gradient Boosting Regression and Recurrent Neural Networks.
-I'd like to host this model online and build my own backtesting dashboard that tracks the return using different trading strategies based on the predictions.
+* Refining a [Machine Learning model](https://ml-stock-trading.azurewebsites.net/) to predict the daily high and low price for stocks using Gradient Boosting Regression and Recurrent Neural Networks.
+I'd like to host this model on Azure and build my own backtesting dashboard that tracks the return using different trading strategies based on the predictions.

 * Improving my ability to create advanced reports/dashboards in Power Bi.
 I built a [Seattle Crime Dashboard](https://seattle-crime-app.herokuapp.com/) using Flask/Plotly Dash and want to build something similar using Power Bi to further hone my expertise in using differnt tools to visualize data.